Machine-Learning-Dynamical-Systems/kooplearn/dev_docs/roadmap.md

 # Roadmap
+#### Sep 11, 2023:
+Implemented most of the functionality and docs for the context window data paradigm.
+Still missing `DPNets` & other auto-encoder based methods.

+Need a general strategy to test and sanitize the input algorithms.
+At the moment tests are sprinkled all over the code in an unorganized fashion.
+***
 #### Sep 4, 2023
 ###### Pie&Vladi:
 Agreed on redefining the smallest unit of data accepted by all of our algorithms as a tuple: `(ArrayLike[context_window, features], target_idx)`.